InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Results and discussions

-After validating $T_{ij}$ at different positions observed from the observatory, the surface temperature of building fa\c{c}ades and vegetation described in Figure \ref{fig:built_up_green_areas} were assessed using Equation \ref{eq:surface_temperature}.
-From the result shown in Figure \ref{fig:surface_temperature_building_facades_green_areas}, it appears that fa\c{c}ades of buildings A, B, C, and D are hotter than vegetation over a typical day between November 2021 and March 2022.
+After calibrating thermal images collected by the observatory, the surface temperature of building fa\c{c}ades and vegetation were assessed using Equation \ref{eq:surface_temperature}.
+From results shown in Figure \ref{fig:surface_temperature_building_facades_green_areas}, it appears that fa\c{c}ades of buildings A, B, C, and D are hotter than vegetation over a typical day between November 2021 and March 2022.
 Among the fa\c{c}ades, the one of Building A seems to be the hottest, in particular between 2 pm and 5 pm when highly exposed to the sun.
 A similar peak in the surface temperature can be observed on fa\c{c}ades of Buildings B and C but at a lower magnitude than the fa\c{c}ade of Building A. In contrast, no peak is observed between 2 pm and 5 pm on fa\c{c}ades of Building D.

-Results illustrated in Figures \ref{fig:surface_temperature_building_facades_green_areas} imply that a typical high-rise office building in Singapore can potentially be an important contributor to UHIs in comparison to other buildings.
-However, the surface temperature alone does not determine the exact contribution of a building or other element to UHIs.
-The contribution to UHIs highly depends on how much heat penetrates into the building and how much is emitted towards the outdoor environment.
-For this reason, it was decided to analyze the various heat fluxes of building fa\c{c}ades and vegetation at Positions I, II, III, and IV.